Toytiny/RaFlow/README.md

 Our trained model can be found at `./checkpoints/raflow_pretrain/models`.
 Besides our code, we also provide a few test, training and valiation data under `./demo_data/`.

+a.
 For evaluation on test data, please run

 ```
 python main.py --eval --vis --dataset_path ./demo_data/ --exp_name raflow_pretrain